Step 5 of 12 42% complete

 if (!todo) {

-return { error: "Todo not found" };
+return res.status(404).json({ error: "Todo not found" });

 }

-return todo;
+return res.json(todo);

 }

-const { title, description } = ctx.req.body;
+const { title, description } = req.body as { title?: string; description?: string };

-const id = await this.service.addTodo(title, description);
+const id = await this.service.addTodo(title ?? "", description);

-return { id };
+return res.status(201).json({ id });

 }

-const id = Number(ctx.params.id);
+const id = Number(req.params.id);

 try {